willyum00/cse15l-lab-reports/Lab5.md

 ## Part 1 - Debugging Scenario

 ### A conversation between a student and a TA.
-### Code is from Lab7's ListExamples.java
+### Code is from Lab7's ListExamples.java.
+File structure is ~/Lab7/ListExamples.java
+### To get the code, first run ssh cs15lfa23xx@ieng6.ucsd.edu, then run git clone https://github.com/ucsd-cse15l-s23/lab7.

-This is the file "pre-fix":
+This is the ListExamples.java "pre-fix":

 ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/7f73446c-95b6-437e-a605-afc38c79af76)

-I have underlined the bugs in the code causing the symptoms.
+I have underlined the bugs in the code causing the symptoms. __The bug I created__ is reversing the direction of the comparison operator at the first underlined portion, and leaving index1 unchanged at the second underlined portion.

 ### (Post) Subject: Help with bugs in ListExamples.java